 - Usage: frequency with which your app is used (reported by some developers)

-- Update 2/9/12: Links to Play Store page: “Getting people to write about your app improves your search rankings in the Play Store” (Google I/O June 2012)
+- Links to Play Store page: “Getting people to write about your app improves your search rankings in the Play Store” (Google I/O June 2012)

 Anything to add on how to optimize an app page on the Google Play Store?
-We’d be glad to hear it in the comments!
+We’d love to hear about it in the comments!4 March,2016